anthonydjr89/CS-499-Capstone/README.md

 This portfolio presents my comprehensive work for the CS-499 Capstone, including an informal code review and three enhanced artifacts that demonstrate professional competencies in Software Design and Engineering, Algorithms and Data Structures, and Databases.
 Each enhancement reflects my ability to apply core computer science principles, improve system performance and security, and deliver reliable, well-structured software solutions.
 Together, these artifacts showcase my technical growth, problem-solving skills, and readiness to contribute effectively in collaborative, professional environments.

+This portfolio demonstrates how my academic coursework, milestone projects, and applied enhancements integrate to meet the five Computer Science program outcomes.
+It reflects my ability to combine theoretical knowledge with practical software development skills to create secure, efficient, and maintainable systems.
+These works also highlight my readiness to advance professionally into the IT department that manages and programs Distributed Control Systems (DCS) at my current organization.

 ## Professional Self-Assessment — Anthony DePoalo